 - Copper is the primary alloying element

-- Used in applications that require high strength-to-weight ratio
+- Used in applications that require a high strength-to-weight ratio

 - Fatigue resistant